needle-mirror/com.unity.sentis/Documentation~/convert-texture-to-tensor.md

 ### Set a tensor to the correct format

-When you convert a texture to a tensor, Sentis defaults to the batch size, channels, height, width (NCHW) layout.
+When you convert a texture to a tensor, Sentis defaults to the NCHW layout.

 If your model needs a different layout, use [`TextureTransform.SetTensorLayout`](xref:Unity.Sentis.TextureTransform.SetTensorLayout(Unity.Sentis.TensorLayout)) to set the layout of the converted tensor.